Your New VU

 TRANSFER CREDIT COURSE REVIEW

 The External Education Unit will review previous course work for newly admitted students once official final transcripts from any prior institution(s) are received.
 Courses that are already listed in the Transfer Credit Search tool, available through Your Enrollment Services (YES), will be posted to your Vanderbilt record.
-For courses taken elsewhere that have not been evaluated by Vanderbilt, the External Education Unit will seek course syllabi and facilitate the evaluation process for you.
-In the event that a course syllabus cannot be found, the External Education Unit will send you an email notifying you that you will be responsible for obtaining a detailed syllabus.
-You can then submit the detailed syllabus and course through the Transfer Credit Submission application in YES.
-Visit this user guide for more information on the transfer credit submission process.
+For courses taken elsewhere that have not been evaluated by Vanderbilt, the External Education Unit will facilitate the evaluation process for you.
+In the event that course information cannot be found, the External Education Unit will send you an email to request the necessary information.

 Read more about transferring course credits on the Registrar website.